chunkypixel/atari-dev-studio/README.md

 ### Updating the extension
 Updates are regularly provided and you will be notified via VS Code when one has been made available.
 Once an update has been installed you will generally be prompted to restart VS Code.

-### Starting the extension
-7800basic (0.37 onwards) requires the installation of the [wasmtime](https://wasmtime.dev/) runtime on all platforms.
-During startup of the Atari Dev Studio extension this will be validated and automatically installed as required.

 ## Using Atari Dev Studio